KunihikoUeno/JSConsoleInputField/README.md

 When you work on embedded webpages in an application which doesn't give you a chance to run a developer tool, it makes debbuging so hard.

-Insert HTML and JS code in to your page, and you can run some JS code.
+In that case, you can insert this HTML and JS code in to your page, and you can run some JavaScript code.